Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Abstract

 \section{Abstract}

-Most platforms implement some form of content moderation to address interpersonal harms such as harassment.
-Content moderation relies on offender-centered, punitive justice approaches such as bans and content removals.
-We consider an alternative justice framework, restorative justice, which aids victims to heal, supports offenders to repair the harm, and engages community members to address the harm collectively.
-To understand the utility of restorative justice in addressing online harm, we interviewed 23 users from Overwatch gaming communities, including moderators, victims, and offenders.
-We understand how they currently handle harm cases through the lens of restorative justice and identify their attitudes toward implementing restorative justice processes.
-Our analysis reveals that while online communities have needs for and existing structures to support restorative justice, there are structural, cultural, and resource-related obstacles to implementing this new approach within the existing punitive framework.
-We discuss the opportunities and challenges for applying restorative justice in online spaces.
+Most social media platforms implement content moderation to address interpersonal harms such as harassment.
+Content moderation relies on offender-centered, punitive approaches, e.g., bans and content removal.
+We consider an alternative justice framework, restorative justice, which aids victims in healing, supports offenders in repairing the harm, and engages community members in addressing the harm collectively.
+To assess the utility of restorative justice in addressing online harm, we interviewed 23 users from Overwatch gaming communities, including moderators, victims, and offenders; such communities are particularly susceptible to harm, with nearly three quarters of all online game players suffering from some form of online abuse.
+We study how the communities currently handle harm cases through the lens of restorative justice and examine their attitudes toward implementing restorative justice processes.
+Our analysis reveals that cultural, technical, and resource-related obstacles hinder implementation of restorative justice within the existing punitive framework despite online community needs and existing structures to support it.
+We discuss how current content moderation systems can embed restorative justice goals and practices and overcome these challenges.

 \ccsdesc[500]{Human-centered computing~Empirical studies in collaborative and social computing}

 \keywords{content moderation, online harassment, alternative justice, Discord, Overwatch}